 To support research into the causes of dementia or any other aspects of dementia research provided this has the potential to be of value to knowledge of the diseases and/or to sufferers and their families.

-The South West Dementia Brain Bank (SWDBB) laboratory is housed within the John James Laboratories at Frenchay Hospital, North Bristol NHS Trust.
-The SWDBB, since it was founded has been supported by a number of sources including BRACE, Alzheimer’s Research UK, the North Bristol NHS Trust Research and Innovation Department and DeNDRoN.
+The South West Dementia Brain Bank (SWDBB) laboratory is housed within the Learning & Research Building at Southmead Hospital.
+The SWDBB, since it was founded has been supported by a number of sources including BRACE, Alzheimer’s Research UK, the North Bristol NHS Trust Research and Innovation Department and DeNDRoN and is currently supported Alzheimer’s Research UK and Alzheimer’s Society through Brains for Dementia Research.

 The day-to-day running and co-ordination of the SWDBB is overseen by a Local Management Group comprising the SWDBB directors; senior researchers of the Dementia Research Group; an independent member and the SWDBB Manager.
 This Committee reports to the SWDBB Research Governance Committee, which has a more strategic and research governance oversight for the SWDBB.
 The SWDBB also reports and contributes to the University of Bristol Human Tissue Working Group.